h2oai/tutorials/Driverless AI/machine-learning-interpretability/machine-learning-interpretability.md

 After click on **Launch Experiment**:

 ![settings](assets/settings.jpg)

-*Things to note:*

-1. **Interpretability** -  The higher the interpretability, the simpler the features that Driverless AI will generate.
-If the interpretability is high enough, then Driverless AI will generate a monotonically constrained model.
-In other words, it will make the model more transparent and interpretable.
-In particular, it will make our metrics that we will generate easy to understand while eliminating perhaps features that will be a lot of work to understand from a perspective of interpretability.
-A monotonically constrained model can be enabled when **Interpretability >= 7.**
-2. **Variable Importance** - Here, we can see a variety of automatically generated engineered features.
-Features that we will use to understand our model and its decision-making process.

 While we wait for the experiment to finish, let's explore some crucial concepts that will help us achieve **interpretability** in our model.